Kodkey/KDashboard/README.md

     cell = (CollectionViewCell*) [dashboard dequeueReusableCellWithIdentifier:CELL_NAME forIndex:index]; //CELL_NAME here is the same String you put when creating your KDashboard

-    [cell customizeWithImage:[UIImage imageNamed:@"imagecell.png"] andText:[NSString stringWithFormat:@"cell%d",value]]; //after dequeueing your cell with the previous method, you have to customize it
+    [cell customizeWithImage:[UIImage imageNamed:@"imagecell.png"] andText:[NSString stringWithFormat:@"cell%d",index]]; //after dequeueing your cell with the previous method, you have to customize it according to the current index

-    return cell; // return your new cell
+    return cell; // return your freshly customized cell }
-}
 ```